Let me guess – you’re in marketing, are very busy, and now need to improve the response that you are getting from LinkedIn text ads.

 And that’s probably on top of all the writing and content creation that you need to do for other social media platforms, websites, apps, eBooks, and so on.

-So to make things a little easier, here is a short list of recommendations and LinkedIn ad copy best practices.
+So to make things a little easier, here is a short list of recommendations and LinkedIn ads best practices.
 Hopefully, they will help you get quickly on your way to producing the most suitable texts for optimizing engagement.
 Hint: We’ve saved the best one for the end.

 The first rule of LinkedIn ad copywriting is that it must be unique.
 LinkedIn ad copy character limits are more generous than Facebook, for example (more on this in a moment).
 The LinkedIn audience is generally older and not looking for entertainment; they are there to do business.
 Moreover, LinkedIn ads are usually CPC (you will pay for every click), so you must reduce unqualified clicks by using very clear copy that only attracts the relevant audience.
 This is in contrast to Facebook’s CPM system, where you are paying to have your ad seen by the maximum number of people, and not clicks.

-In short, you should never copy paste your ad text from other platforms to LinkedIn because these platforms have different rules and audience expectations.
+Following Linkedin ads best practices means you should never copy and paste your ad text from other platforms to LinkedIn because these platforms have different rules and audience expectations.
 Instead, create new stuff specifically for the LinkedIn platform.

 However, you should still try to create a connection between your other marketing material and your LinkedIn copy.
 Some correlation with website texts and with content on other social media sites will reinforce what the audience has already read on your LinkedIn account.
 In addition, this improves your branding and makes your messaging consistent.